Noise induced hearing loss causes and treatment

 The good news?
 Noise-induced tinnitus can be temporary.
 Still, if the damage to your hair cells is severe, it can be permanent.
 Fortunately, there are tinnitus treatment options to help you cope with ear ringing.

 Other harmful effects

-In addition to hearing loss, noise exposure is connected to numerous stress-related problems such as sleep disturbances, high blood pressure, heart disease and diabetes.
+Stress-related problems are also linked to noise exposure.
+These problems include sleep disturbances, high blood pressure, heart disease and diabetes.

-In Canada, each province has a worker’s insurance board that may provide you coverage for hearing aids.
+In Canada, your workers' insurance board may offer you coverage for hearing aids.
 Speak to your hearing care professional for more information.

 Noise levels of common sounds

-Even if you don’t work with loud equipment, power tools or use firearms, you may still be at risk of noise-induced hearing loss from frequently using everyday household items, such as a hair dryer, kitchen blender, lawnmower or electric drill.
 It is generally advised to avoid or limit exposure to any sound above 85 decibels.
-This also depends on how often and how long a person is exposed, as well as how close they are in proximity to the sound.
-Here's some general guidance on how loud sound levels are:
+This also depends on how often, the length of exposure and how close you are in proximity to the sound.
+Here's some general guidance on hearing loss decibels:

 How loud is too loud?

 To understand how loud is too loud, it helps to know the concept of "duration-level trade off."

 Hearing damage is a factor of how loud the sound is and how long the exposure is.
 The louder the noise, the less time you should spend exposed to it unprotected.